Who we are

 We have a strong track record of speaking up for rural communities on the national stage and delivering multi-million pound projects that enable our communities to find innovative solutions to the challenges they face.

-Our rural community councils – many of whom date back 90 years – have a long and fruitful history of making a difference at grassroots level.
+The ACRE Network members – many of whom date back 90 years – have a long and fruitful history of making a difference at grassroots level.

 We have a strong track record of speaking up for rural communities.